Planning for discharge

 For all children where vaccines need to be deferred, they should have an Immunisation medical exemption form for temporary exemption completed and lodged to ensure families are not financially disadvantaged.

-Queensland Specialist Immunisation Service (QSIS) offers a drop-in Immunisation service at 2G of LCCH.
+Queensland Specialist Immunisation Service (QSIS) offers a drop-in Immunisation service at 2G of QCH.
 All patients can present for their National Immunisation Program vaccinations without prescription or appointment.